Arduino-CI/action/README.md

 - Contributions to your Arduino library are tested automatically, _without_ the need for hardware present
 - Example sketches in your `examples/` directory are compiled automatically, to detect broken code in the default branch

-## Enabling it on your own project
+## Adding Arduino CI To Your Project

 1. Create a new file in your repository called `.github/workflows/arduino_ci.yml`
-2. Copy the example workflow from below into that new file, no extra configuration required
+2. Copy an example workflow from below into that new file, no extra configuration required
 3. Commit that file to a new branch
 4. Open up a pull request and observe the action working
 5. Merge into your default branch to enable testing of all following pull requests

-Contents of `.github/workflows/arduino_ci.yml`
+### Simplest configuration

 ```yml
 ---